shashwattrivedi/Simple-TransformerEncoder-keras/README.md

 # Simple-TransformerEncoder-keras
 A simple implementation of Transformer Encoder in keras based on [Attention is all you need](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf).
-The implementation does not include masking.
+The implementation does not include masking, completely.
 Trainable Positional embeddings is also added so that model could learn sequential information.
 This repository also includes an example of Transformer as a classifier and its attention visualization.

 ## Usage